 - There is no requirement to be a shareholder for one year as for EMI options the rule is you have to hold the option for one year!

 We have dealt and resolved a great many set of problems in our time.
-Our clients work with us because we combine legal expertise with tax expertise. not only provide the tax expertise.
+Our clients work with us because we combine legal expertise with tax expertise.
 A reduction in the number of professional advisers is always a good move.

 Our recent instructions include: